Right now, simply hearing the word “anxiety” probably fills you with negative feelings and energy.

 Self-help books can be a great source of knowledge to you.

 But it wasn’t just ONE book in particular that helped me.
 It was a combination of ALL of the books I read.
 Some books had some great chapters, and some had some that I didn’t necessarily agree with so much.
-So I highlighted all the best parts–literally– with a yellow highlighter like I was studying for the bar exam.
+So I highlighted all of what I thought were the best parts, literally, with a yellow highlighter like I was studying for the bar exam.
 I highlighted the parts that struck a chord with me and that just felt “true”, and I disregarded the rest.

 My sister used to come over and make fun of me because I’d be sitting there on my couch with a pile of books around me and my highlighter in my hand, and she would roll her eyes at me and make jokes because she didn’t have anxiety issues and just thought I was a kook.
 But my hand to God, this same girl….my sister…..developed anxiety problems about 3 years later and looked at me and said “I get it now”.